AlekEagle/cumulonimbus-docs/src/api/admin/instruction.md

 ## POST /instruction

-Create a new instruction set for a service.
+Create new setup instructions for a specific service.

 :::details Parameters